-The major differences between the budget basis and the modified cash basis are that:
+The major differences between the budget basis and the cash basis are that:

-- (a) In order to determine compliance with Ohio law, and to reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of a cash disbursement, as opposed to assigned, committed, or restricted fund cash balance for that portion of outstanding encumbrances (modified cash basis); and, - (b) Some funds are included in the general fund (modified cash basis), but have separate legally adopted budgets (budget basis).
+- (a) In order to determine compliance with Ohio law, and to reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of a cash disbursement, as opposed to assigned, committed, or restricted fund cash balance for that portion of outstanding encumbrances (cash basis); and, - (b) Some funds are included in the general fund (cash basis), but have separate legally adopted budgets (budget basis).

-The adjustments necessary to convert the results of operations for the year on the budget basis to the modified cash basis for the general fund is as follows:
+The adjustments necessary to convert the results of operations for the year on the budget basis to the cash basis for the general fund is as follows:

-Net Change in Fund Cash Balance
+Net Change in Fund Balance

 Ge neral fund

-Budget basis \$ 148,221
+Budget basis \$ 112,455

-Adjustment for revenues (1)
+Adjustment for revenues 1

-Adjustment for expenditures 83,422
+Adjustment for expenditures 126,408

-Net Adjustment for other financing sources/(uses) (83,421)
+Net adjustment for other sources/uses (126,409)

-Funds budgeted elsewhere (61,543)
+Funds budgeted elsewhere (5,766)

-Adjustment for encumbrances 98,960
+Adjustment for encumbrances 388,308

-Modified cash basis \$ 185,638
+Cash basis \$ 494,997

-Certain funds that are legally budgeted in separate fund classifications are considered part of the general fund on a modified cash basis.
-This includes the uniform school supplies fund, public school fund, underground storage tank fund and termination benefits fund.
+Certain funds that are legally budgeted in separate fund classifications are considered part of the general fund on a cash basis.
+This includes the uniform school supplies fund, public school fund, underground storage tank fund, termination benefits fund, and unclaimed funds fund.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (CONTINUED)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (CONTINUED)